apache/logging-log4j2/BUILDING.md

 # Building Log4j 2

-To build Log4j 2, you need a JDK implementation version 1.7 or greater, JDK version 9, and Apache Maven.
+To build Log4j 2, you need a JDK implementation version 1.7 or greater, JDK version 9, and Apache Maven 3.x.
-Note that building the site requires Maven 3.0.5, while everything else works fine with any version of Maven 3.

 Log4j 2.x uses the Java 9 compiler in addition to the Java version installed in the path.
 This is accomplished by using Maven's toolchains support.
 Log4j 2 provides a sample toolchains XML file in the root folder.
-This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using -t ./toolchains-sample.xml when invoking Maven.
+This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using `-t ./toolchains-sample.xml` when invoking Maven.

 To perform the license release audit, a.k.a.
 "RAT check", run.